klassijs/klassi-js/README.md

 ## Contributing

-Please fork, add specs, and send pull requests!
-In lieu of a formal styleguide, take care to maintain the existing coding style.
+Every and anyone is welcome to contribute to this project. you can contribute by forking, adding specs and sending pull requests, submitting bugs or suggesting improvements by [opening an issue on GitHub](https://github.com/larryg01/webdriverio-cucumber-js/issues)  In lieu of a formal styleguide, please take care to maintain the existing coding style.

 ## Credits